Our beginner’s guide to African safari holidays with teenagers

 Kenya also has a fantastic array of unique experiences that can’t be found elsewhere.
 Horse riding through the bush, helicopter flips over vast landscapes, hot-air balloon rides above the savannah, or sharing breakfast with giraffes.
 All these and much more can be found in Kenya.

-South Africa safari holidays for families have it all.
-From the vibrant cityscape of Cape Town, to the best leopard viewing on the planet in Sabi Sands.
 The sheer variety of adventurous outdoor activities means that South Africa is perfect for a first taste of Africa.
 We doubt it will be the last!

 Tanzania luxury safaris are suited to teenagers who have a spirit of adventure.
 The best family safari in Tanzania will depend on your individual wishes, but with 19 nineteen national parks and arguably the most abundant wildlife on the continent, there is something for everyone!